paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Inter-agent communication and task delegation
 - Adjustable autonomy and creativity levels
 - Web search integration for market research and feature inspiration
+- Collaborative code generation in a dedicated workspace on the server

 ## User Interface
 - Main chat interface for user-AI interaction